UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.

-Shell commands can be combined in scripts files that perform complex actions.
-In the following, a very short introduction to the csh (and tcsh) shell programming is given.
-For other types of shell, the reader can consult comprehensive textbooks dedicated to this argument reported in the reading list at the end of this appendix.
+Shell commands can be combined in script files that perform complex actions.
+In this first article, a concise introduction to shell programming (focusing on the csh shell) is given.
+In the second part, I will provide some examples of complex scripting for different applications.
+For other types of shells, the reader can consult comprehensive textbooks that are listed at the end of this article.

 A shell script files start with the command: